Rod Library--Special Collections

 Transportation at UNI

-Back in 1876 when UNI first opened as the Iowa State Normal School (ISNS), the city of Cedar Falls had a population of 3,500 (compared to today's 30,000) and was located 5 miles from campus.
+Back in 1876 when UNI opened as the Iowa State Normal School (ISNS), the city of Cedar Falls had a population of 3,500 (compared to today's 30,000) and was located several miles from campus.
 Students living in Cedar Falls had to either walk on dirt or mud "sidewalks" or pay for a hack (horse and buggy) in order to get to campus.
-This was very time consuming and tiring.
+This was time consuming and tiring.

 Roads and Sidewalks